 Devious Licks Challenge is the latest TikTok trends that is having kids do stupid things.
 We have seen kids doing stupid things before, all in the name of social media.
 Who can forget the TidePod challenge or the Cinnamon Challenge.

 September 2021 – Devious Licks TikTok Challenge and for October 2021 – Smack a Teacher Challenge.
 UGH!

 While this TikTok challenge is not limited to middle school and high school students, that seems to be the majority who are participating in these shenanigans.
 Though, sadly I have seen a few college devious lick TikTok videos.

 What is this Devious Licks Challenge trending on TikTok? and WHAT is a DEVIOUS LICK?

-Let’s result to the millennial dictionary to find out what the hell devious licks means. (apologies to all millenials for mis-typing millennial for gen-z.
+Let’s result to the GEN-Z dictionary to find out what the hell devious licks means. (apologies to all millenials for mis-typing millennial for gen-z.
 I see your comments and I corrected.)